wilu-conference/wilu-conference.github.io/local.md

 - [Campus Accommodations](#Campus-Accommodations) -->

 ### Atlantica Hotel
-- Email [reservations@atlanticahalifax.com](mailto:reservations@atlanticahalifax.com); Phone 902-423-1161 or 1-888-810-7288; fax 902-423-9069. -  Please identify yourself as a participant of the WILU 2020 Conference.
+- Email [reservations@atlanticahalifax.com](mailto:reservations@atlanticahalifax.com); Phone 902-423-1161 or 1-888-810-7288.
+Please identify yourself as a participant of the WILU 2020 Conference.
 - Be sure to book by **April 25, 2020** for a special discounted rate of $159.00 a room (either 1 king bed or 2 doubles).
 - Group rates are for single or double occupancy.
 Each additional adult in the same room is an extra $15.00.
 Maximum of four people.
 - All rates are subject to applicable taxes (2% Marketing Levy & 15% HST).